riannevg/arminas-travel/_hotelposts/palmaia.md

 header_image: /images/hotels/palmaia/palmaia3.jpg
 position: photo-center
 ---
-## Palmaia The House of Aia: The House of Aia: Eco-Luxury with a Holistic Approach
+## Palmaia The House of AiA: The House of Aia: Eco-Luxury with a Holistic Approach

 &nbsp;